Current promotion on our first departure morning Bosphorus cruise.

 Welcome to Zoe Yacht Bosphorus Cruises in Istanbul, Turkey.
 We’re a locally owned and managed spacious Turkish flybridge motor-yacht, 17-meters/55-feet long, ready to take you out on a deluxe harbor cruise of Istanbul, the Bosphorus Strait, Golden Horn, Princes’ Islands, Marmara or Black Sea.

 Our private cruises depart every day with pick up from your hotel, pier or dock, taking up to 12 guests with ease.
-These river cruises are ideal for couples, families and small groups including tourists, visitors and cruise ship passengers.
+These river cruises are ideal for couples, families and small groups including tourists, visitors, cruise ship passengers and residents.

-We’ll collect you from almost any neighborhood on Istanbul’s European side center, including from Sultanahmet, Taksim, Kabatas, Ortakoy, Besiktas, Karakoy and more pick up areas here.
+We’ll collect you from almost any neighborhood on Istanbul’s European side center, including from Sultanahmet, Taksim, Kabatas, Ortakoy, Besiktas, Karakoy, Galata and more pick up areas here.

 The Bosphorus Strait is a 32 km long strait winding between two continents, the European & Asian sides of Istanbul.
 Due to its unique geopraphy and history it offers unparalleled sightseeing from the water, for example:

-In any Istanbul tour, it is essential to include a city boat cruise, for the Bosphorus and its shores are by far the most beautiful part of Istanbul, a “garland of waters” bounding and dividing the city and offering incomparable views, nature, geography, history and sightseeing.
+In any Istanbul tour, it’s essential to include a boat cruise, and the Bosphorus and its shores are by far the most beautiful part of Istanbul, a “garland of waters” bounding and dividing the city and offering incomparable views, nature, geography, history and sightseeing.
 There are many types of tours possible depending on your budget and preferences from the basic turyol and sehir hatlari ferries to our own private yacht tours.

 The Bosphorus has been described in many beautiful ways throughout history by poets, travellers, royals and diplomats.
 Here’s a few of them: